mufflyt/MIGS/README.md

 ***Materials & Methods***
 This is a good link to the accuracy of the ACS data:  https://www.socialexplorer.com/data/ACS2019/documentation/6f6b45bf-6046-4b82-9c17-053f8f4c8da1.
 Good documentation for the ACS data: https://www.socialexplorer.com/data/ACS2019/documentation/ca1173fe-3362-4468-86f6-a2fedfe34955.

+"American Community Survey data are designed to show the characteristics of the nation's population and should not be used as actual population counts or housing totals for the nation, states or counties." - https://www.census.gov/content/dam/Census/programs-surveys/acs/news/10ACS_keyfacts.pdf

 ```{r}
 # Set a dataset of median home values from the 1-year ACS  #shift Hawaii and AK
 county_female_pop <- get_acs(geography = "county",